airyhq/airy/docs/docs/cli/installation.md

-Make sure you have the [Xcode Command Line Tools](https://developer.apple.com/library/archive/technotes/tn2339/_index.html#//apple_ref/doc/uid/DTS40014588-CH1-WHAT_IS_THE_COMMAND_LINE_TOOLS_PACKAGE_) otherwise you can install them with:
+Make sure you have the [Xcode Command Line Tools](https://developer.apple.com/library/archive/technotes/tn2339/_index.html#//apple_ref/doc/uid/DTS40014588-CH1-WHAT_IS_THE_COMMAND_LINE_TOOLS_PACKAGE_) installed.
+Otherwise you can install them with:

 ```bash
 xcode-select --install